madankumar2473/Todo_Leucine/README.md

 A full-stack Todo application with AI-powered summary generation and Slack integration.
 Built with React (Vite) for the frontend and Node.js (Express) with Supabase and Google Gemini for the backend.

+# Application is deployed at this URL address - https://todoaipowered.netlify.app/
 ---

 ## Features